jonathanlamar/coding-interview/system_design/general_notes.md

 - dealing with imbalanced reads from shards (e.g., very popular user on social network)
 - Learn conceptually how MapReduce works
+- ACID transactions in SQL is good for distributed computing for some reason?

 ## Considerations